 From my two-part analysis of Kristina's childhood and adolescence:

-For centuries, and until recently, Maria Eleonora has constantly been characterised by historiographers and even by Kristina as a stupid, weak, capricious, silly, superstitious, overly clingy, eccentric, hysterical, exhausting, melodramatic, narcissistic, morbid and clinically insane woman who was prone to violently tearful outbursts at both small and trivial matters and disappointments as well as serious and important ones, and as a deliberately cruel and uncaring mother who saw her child as an unruly and ugly disappointment, embarrassment and spoiled brat.
+For centuries, and until recently, Maria Eleonora has constantly been characterised by historiographers and even by Kristina as a stupid, weak, capricious, silly, superstitious, overly clingy, eccentric, hysterical, exhausting, melodramatic, narcissistic, morbid and clinically insane woman who was prone to violently tearful outbursts at both small and trivial matters and disappointments as well as serious and important ones, and as a deliberately cruel and uncaring mother who saw her child as an unruly, ugly and spoiled disappointment and embarrassment.
 This view of her was compounded by her being German, a foreigner in a foreign land, and the Swedes at the time not understanding the German outlook, customs and culture.
 They naturally respected her as the widow of their king, but their trust of her waned throughout the 1630s.

 In addition to this, it is likely that Maria was also suffering from prolonged grief disorder.
 It is also known in America's DSM-5 as complicated grief, traumatic grief, and persistent complex bereavement disorder, and is characterised by a distinct set of symptoms that begin after the death of a loved one or close friend.
 Those who suffer from PGD are preoccupied by feelings of grief and loss so intense that they cause clinically significant distress, and symptoms can include depression, emotional pain or numbness, intense feelings of loneliness, and difficulty with managing interpersonal relationships.
 It is also common for there to be difficulty accepting the loss, constantly thinking about the loss or the person who died, a strong desire to be reunited with that person, feeling that they will not be the same without them, refusal to "move on" out of fear of betraying the deceased person, difficulty believing that the loss has occurred, feeling that life is meaningless without the deceased person, and avoidance of reminders that the person is dead.
 PGD occurs in 10% of bereaved survivors, although the number can vary depending on definition and sampled populations; it has to significantly affect a person's quality of life or ability to function and last anywhere from at least six to twelve months to be able to qualify for diagnosis, and how close a sufferer was or felt to the deceased person can be a major predictor of how long or intense the grief response is.
 Grief is, of course, a natural reaction to bereavement or even also non-death loss of any kind, and can vary in severity and duration, but only a small number of grief cases become severe enough to turn into PGD, whereas normal grief often diminishes with time while still staying with the survivor long into the future.
 Relevant to this case are that risk factors for PGD include high levels of anticipatory grief and if the deceased person died in a violent manner such as homicide.